Healthdirect Free Australian health advice you can count on.

 • always mop up any spills

-Sometimes bumps or bruises can be caused deliberately (on purpose).
-If your bruises that were not caused by an accident, you should get help.
-You can talk to your doctor, community nurse, emergency department or school nurse.
+Sometimes bumps or bruises are caused deliberately (on purpose).
+If your bruises were not caused by an accident, you should get help.
+You can talk to someone you trust, whether it's a:

 Resources and support